falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 ((left_pos) - (1280-right_pos)) * xm_per_pix
 `

-The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection.
+The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection *(Relative_position function line 18 / Pipeline lines 51-60)*.

-The code calling for the both custom functions are available in the *Pipeline* function, lines 37-42.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.